mateogianolio/issuance/README.md

 ### Setup

+1. Fork.

-1. To increase rate limit, create a Github Application and then [follow this simple guide](https://developer.github.com/changes/2012-12-06-create-authorization-for-app/) to generate an OAuth token without needing to use the webflow.
+2. To increase rate limit, create a Github Application and then [follow this simple guide](https://developer.github.com/changes/2012-12-06-create-authorization-for-app/) to generate an OAuth token without needing to use the webflow.

-2. Change the globals in `lib/globals.js` to suit your needs:
+3. Change the globals in `lib/globals.js` to suit your needs:

 ```javascript
 (function () {